kaijchang/idle_master_py3_osx/README.md

 Requirements
 -------

-This application requires Steam to be open and for you to be logged in.
+This application requires the Steam desktop application to be open and for you to be logged in.

+It will also require you to be logged in semi-recently on `steamcommunity.com` so it can read the cookies from the browser.
+It may also ask for an administrator password if it doesn't yet have access to your browser's storage.

+Finally, you will need to install python dependencies with `pip3 install -r requirements.txt`.

 Config
 -------